kurrent-io/documentation/docs/getting-started/use-cases/mix-and-match-database/tutorial-4.md

 ---
-title: Section 4 - Project KurrentDB Events in Real-Time
+title: Part 4 - Project KurrentDB Events in Real-Time
 ---

-# Section 4: Project KurrentDB Events in Real-Time
+# Part 4: Project KurrentDB Events in Real-Time

 Now that the read models on the databases are synchronized with events on KurrentDB, you will learn how to synchronize the read models in real time.